Shopify/ruby-style-guide/README.md

 * Split complex test cases into multiple simpler tests that test functionality in isolation.

-* Prefer using `test 'foo'`-style syntax to define test cases over `def test_foo`.
+* Prefer using `test "foo"`-style syntax to define test cases over `def test_foo`.

 * Prefer using assertion methods that will yield a more descriptive error